When you purchase through links on our site, we may earn an affiliate commission. Details.

 | Featuring , , , , ,

 Doodh pak is a simple and delicious Gujarati sweet, a type of rice pudding.
 Doodh pak is Gujarati for “Cooked Milk.”
 It is sweetened with milk and has basmati rice and Indian dessert spices, cardamom, nutmeg, and saffron.
-It also has one unusual ingredient, charoli, which is an almond-like nut often used with Indian desserts.
+It also has one unusual ingredient, charoli, an almond-like nut often used with Indian desserts.

 Doodh Pak

-Doodh Pak vs Kheer
+Doodh Pak vs. Kheer

 Kheer usually uses much more rice which creates a thicker pudding.
 Good doodh pak is quite thin and drinkable.